 Amusing Injuries: Done with both the Looney Tunes (minus Lola) and - eerily - the live-action actors.

 Angry Guard Dog: When Bugs and Daffy have to sneak into Michael Jordan's house to get something with his "essence" (the thing that allows him to play basketball well), Daffy gets to deal with Jordan's very, very angry guard dog.

-Art Shift: Mr. Swackhammer fantasizing about Jordan in Moron Mountain (it's not what it sounds like).
+Art Shift: Mr. Swackhammer fantasizing about Jordan working at Moron Mountain.
 It's kinda scary.

 As Himself: Michael Jordan and a whole bunch of other celebs and basketballers, which makes sense seeing as who Mike hangs around with all day.

 Badass Boast: "Hit'em High" is a song-shaped one for the Monstars.
 The best instance being the chorus: